 We knew that any effort to improve resource planning should start by taking a look at project plans.
 Maybe the resource planning tools we were using were fine, but our project plans were inaccurate.
 Resource planning is only as useful and accurate as the project plans that inform it.
 We ended up with MS Project for all our project managers, running on a Parallels / Windows solution.
 That gave us the tool we needed to tighten up our project plans.

-We also knew that people don’t like to be called, or treated like, “resources”.
+We also knew that our team didn’t like to be called, or treated like, “resources”.
 We didn’t want to use a system that turned every moment of the day into a task to log and squelched the rare phenomenon we get to experience – the feeling of enough space to stretch out and be creative when working for clients.

 Resource Planning Tools: